barbarer/py4e-int/_sources/regex/writecode.rst

             .. activecode:: regex_writecode5a
                 :optional:
+                :autograde: unittest

                 Define the function ``match_z`` to match a word containing a lowercase letter ``z``.
                 Return ``"Found a match!"`` if ``z`` is in the string and ``"Not matched!"`` if there is not a ``z``.
                 ~~~~
                 # In the function definition, create a regex pattern to find 'z'
                 # Search the string with that pattern using re.search()
                 # If found, return "Found a match!"
                 # Otherwise, return "Not matched!"
                 import re